Hydramatic: History

 Evolving by the pressure of industrial competition from other manufacturers such as Studebaker's three-speed lock-up torque converter co-designed by Detroit Gear (a division of Borg-Warner), named DG 200/250, and Packard's dual-range two-speed lock-up torque converter coupled Ultramatic, GM's Hydra-Matic underwent several revisions through 1955, before being gradually replaced by the substantially redesigned Controlled-Coupling HydraMatic (also called Jetaway, by Oldsmobile, and StratoFlight, and later Super Hydra-Matic, by Pontiac, or 315 HydraMatic, by Cadillac, or Dual-coupling Hydra-Matic) in 1956.

-The Controlled-Coupling Hydra-Matic incorporated a secondary fluid coupling and a pair of sprag clutch in place of the former friction clutch and brake bands, shifting in part by alternately draining and filling the secondary coupling.
+The Controlled-Coupling Hydra-Matic incorporated a secondary fluid coupling and a pair of sprag clutches in place of the former friction clutch and brake bands, shifting in part by alternately draining and filling the secondary coupling.
 It was a later version of GM's "dual-range Hydra-Matic", first introduced in some 1952 models.
 The dual range feature allowed the driver to hold the transmission in third gear until the maximum allowable upshift points, for improved performance in traffic or in mountain driving.
 The new, dual coupling transmission also incorporated a separate park position, falling in line with other automatic transmissions of the day.

 Controlled-Coupling Hydra-Matic was substantially smoother than the original Hydra-Matic, but also more complex and expensive to produce, just as efficient as the original HydraMatic because all HydraMatic transmissions, including Roto Hydra-Matic and Tempest Torque, use the split-torque design.